-I’m Spencer, and I suffer from depression.
+I’m Spencer, and I suffer from a mental health disorder.

 Living with depression is a journey.
 It’s a long journey with highs and lows.
 The lows are rough, but with treatment, I can persevere and make it to another day.
 I hope my story will provide hope, encouragement, and resources not only for those who suffer, but for those who are part of the lives of someone who does.